nimmis/docker-alpine/README.md

 This continer should normaly run as a daemon i.e with the `-d` flag attached

-	docker run -d nimmis/ubuntu
+	docker run -d nimmis/microbase

 but if you want to check if all services has been started correctly you can start with the following command

-	docker run -ti nimmis/ubuntu
+	docker run -ti nimmis/microbase

 the output, if working correctly should be

-	docker run -ti nimmis/ubuntu14
+	docker run -ti nimmis/microbase
 	*** open logfile
 	*** Run files in /etc/my_runonce/
 	*** Run files in /etc/my_runalways/
 	*** Running /etc/rc.local...
 	*** Booting supervisor daemon...
-	*** Supervisor started as PID 11
+	*** Supervisor started as PID 7
 	2015-01-02 10:45:43,750 CRIT Set uid to user 0
+	crond[10]: crond (busybox 1.24.1) started, log level 8
 	*** Started processes via Supervisor......
-	crond                            RUNNING    pid 15, uptime 0:00:02
+	crond                            RUNNING    pid 10, uptime 0:00:04
-	syslog-ng                        RUNNING    pid 14, uptime 0:00:02
+	syslog-ng                        RUNNING    pid 11, uptime 0:00:04

 pressing a CTRL-C in that window  or running `docker stop <container ID>` will generate the following output

-	*** Shutting down supervisor daemon (PID 11)...
+	*** Shutting down supervisor daemon (PID 7)...
 	*** Killing all processes...

 you can the restart that container with

 	docker start <container ID>

-Accessing the container with a bash shell can be done with
+Accessing the container with a shell can be done with

-	docker exec -ti <container ID> /bin/bash
+	docker exec -ti <container ID> /bin/sh

 ### TAGs

-This image only contains the 2 latest LTS versions of Ubuntu 12.04 and 14.04, the versions are nimmis/ubuntu:<tag> where tag is
+This image only contains the latest versions of Apline, the versions are nimmis/microbase:<tag> where tag is

-- latest -  this gives the latest LTS version (14.04)
+- latest -  this gives the latest version (atm 3.3)
-- 12.04  -  this gives the 12.04 LTS version
-- 14.04  -  this gives the 14.04 LTS version